mahdi-y/Spotify2YoutubeMusic/readme.md

 ## ✨ What's New

+### **Batch Size Control (NEW)**
+- **Adjustable Batch Size:** You can now set how many tracks are processed together (1–20) using a slider in the main interface.
+- **Quick Presets:** Instantly set Safe, Balanced, Fast, or Max batch sizes with one click.
+- **Live Guidance:** Color-coded descriptions help you pick the best setting for your connection and reliability needs.

 ### **Smart Resume System**
-- **Automatic Header Expiration Detection**: Detects when YouTube Music headers expire and pauses gracefully
+- **Automatic Header Expiration Detection:** Detects when YouTube Music headers expire and pauses gracefully.
-- **Progress Saving**: Automatically saves progress after each batch, not just on errors
+- **Progress Saving:** Automatically saves progress after each batch, not just on errors.
-- **Seamless Resume**: After updating expired headers, transfers resume exactly where they left off at the batch level
+- **Seamless Resume:** After updating expired headers, transfers resume exactly where they left off at the batch level.

 ### **Real-time Progress Tracking**
-- **Batch-level Progress**: Shows detailed progress for each batch being processed and verified
+- **Batch-level Progress:** Shows detailed progress for each batch being processed and verified.
-- **Live Status Updates**: Real-time feedback on search, add, and verification operations
+- **Live Status Updates:** Real-time feedback on search, add, and verification operations.
-- **Success Rate Reporting**: Shows exact transfer success rates and detailed logs of any failed tracks
+- **Success Rate Reporting:** Shows exact transfer success rates and detailed logs of any failed tracks.

+### **Improved Verification**
+- **Whole Playlist Verification:** After any interruption, the app verifies all tracks that should be in the playlist, not just those added after resuming, for accurate success reporting.

 ### **API Management**
-- **Dedicated Quota Testing**: New "Test API Quota" functionality to check quotas without running transfers
+- **Dedicated Quota Testing:** New "Test API Quota" functionality to check quotas without running transfers.
-- **Intelligent Quota Detection**: Correctly distinguishes between real quota exhaustion and YouTube Music backend delays
+- **Intelligent Quota Detection:** Correctly distinguishes between real quota exhaustion and YouTube Music backend delays.
-- **Header Validation**: Real-time validation of YouTube Music headers before saving
+- **Header Validation:** Real-time validation of YouTube Music headers before saving.

 ### **Improved Transfer Process**
-- **Not Found Track Display**: All tracks that couldn't be found on YouTube Music are now displayed in the UI logs
+- **Not Found Track Display:** All tracks that couldn't be found on YouTube Music are now displayed in the UI logs.
-- **Backend Delay Handling**: Properly handles YouTube Music's playlist count delays (no more false quota warnings)
+- **Backend Delay Handling:** Properly handles YouTube Music's playlist count delays (no more false quota warnings).
-- **Optimized Timing**: Smart 3-second delays between batches to balance speed and reliability
+- **Optimized Timing:** Smart 3-second delays between batches to balance speed and reliability.

 ---